zhaoxiaofei/bindash/README.md

  - p-value for the mutation distance
  - Jaccard Index between Q and T

-# How BinHash works:
+# How BinDash works:

-By default, BinHash uses the optimally densified MinHash proposed by Shrivastava.
+By default, BinDash uses the optimally densified MinHash proposed by Shrivastava.
 This MinHash technique allows for efficient compression and fast comparison.

 Basically, compression of a genome is done as follows.
  1. All k-mers of each genome are selected and then transformed into hash values.